okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ## About the common Hook set-up steps

-Okta Event and Inline Hooks use outbound calls, which are received and parsed by an external service to implement additional custom functionality for your Okta implementation.
+Okta event and inline hooks use outbound calls, which are received and parsed by an external service to implement additional custom functionality for your Okta implementation.

 A secure web server and application is a requirement to implement an Okta Event or Inline Hook, and is referred to as the external service in these guides.